jgravois/prosemirror-change-tracking-prototype/README.md

 The class' constructor takes these same values, `(from, to, deleted, author)`.

-## Caveats

- - This relies on a kludged-in ProseMirror feature for showing deleted text inline.
-The package.json file points at a branch on github that implements this, since it is not in any release.

- - Does not work with the collaborative editing plugin yet.
-Also, if you use `setDoc` while using this plugin, you have to manually reset the plugin as well.

 To run the demo (defined in `index.html` and `demo.js`), `npm install` this directory, start the demo server with `npm run demo`, and point an ECMAScript 6-capable browser at